Aiswariya-R/IPL-Tableau/README.md

 6. **Best Playing 11:** Suggests the ideal playing 11 based on the data from 2021-2023 and additional research.

 ## Tools Used
-- Google BigQuery: Used for data cleaning, preprocessing, and querying.
+- Excel: Used for data cleaning and preprocessing.
+- Google BigQuery: Analysing and querying
 - Tableau: Utilized for creating visualizations and dashboards to present the insights derived from the data.

 ## Visualisations